1989 Tour de France, Stage 11 to Stage 21: Stage 21

 Departing from Versailles, the route passed through Chaville, Sèvres and Issy-les-Moulineaux, before the intermediate timecheck and then entering Paris and crossing to the Rive Droite.
-The route entered the Champs-Élysées via the Cours-la-Reine and the Place de la Concorde, heading up the Champs-Élysées and returning down the other side, just before the Arc de Triomphe.
+The route entered the Champs-Élysées via the Cours-la-Reine and the Place de la Concorde, heading up the south side of the Champs-Élysées and returning down the north side, just before the Arc de Triomphe.

 The time trial was the first and, so far, only to have ever finished on the Champs-Élysées at the end of a Tour de France.

 LeMond's time trial bike was set up with a 54-tooth chainring on the front and a 12-tooth gear as the fastest on the rear cogset, as well as the triathlon bars he had used in the Stage 5 and Stage 15 time trials, and a rear Mavic disc wheel.
 Meanwhile, Fignon rode with the same rear gear, but a 55-tooth front ring, no triathlon bars, and with front and rear disc wheels.
 LeMond used an aerodynamic helmet, whilst Fignon rode without a helmet and wore a long ponytail.
 Fignon also had a saddle sore and had little sleep the night before.

 With the weather hot, dry and still, LeMond departed from the starthouse in Versailles at 4:12 p.m.
 CEST, and Fignon two minutes later.
 LeMond requested that his support crew did not provide him with his intermediate times, or details of Fignon's progress, so that he could give total concentration to his own ride.
 By the 11.5 km timecheck, LeMond was 21 seconds up on Fignon, for the stage.
 LeMond averaged 33.8 mph along the course, which was a Tour de France time trial record at the time.